 - The staff helps each student assimilate to the island during orientation week.

-- They have shelter dogs on campus, who have a very important job.
+- They have shelter dogs on campus, who have an essential job.
 They help the students learn how to perform exams.
 After the students finish learning from the dogs, the students, faculty, and St. Kittians adopt the dogs.
-Many students return back to the US with a coconut retriever.
+Many students return to the US with a coconut retriever.

 - The average class size at RUSVM is 120-145.